 - Market Psychology – Emotions are real and play a significant role in influencing price movements.

+II.
 Technical Analysis Assumptions

 While technical analysis relies solely on price chart actions, it is also based on three main assumptions.

 Technical analysts maintain that any fundamental information relevant to a given security, known or rumoured, is already factored into the underlying price.
 What this means is that anything that could affect the price, in the near term, has already been accounted for and thus won’t affect price in the near future.